Thomas Sharp (town planner): Biography

 Sharp was born in Bishop Auckland in County Durham, England.
 He attended the local grammar school and, between 1918 and 1922, spent four years working for the borough surveyor.
-He then moved to Margate to work on the town's development plan, before working in Canterbury and London where he worked for the planning consultants Thomas Adams and Francis Longstreth Thompson.
+He then moved to Margate, Kent, to work on the town's development plan, before working in Canterbury and London where he worked for the planning consultants Thomas Adams and Francis Longstreth Thompson.
 His next post was as regional planning assistant to the South West Lancashire Regional Advisory Group, but after credit for his lengthy report was given, as was traditional, to the honorary surveyor, he angrily resigned, and was unable to find work for two years.

 Sharp used this enforced leisure to write Town and Countryside (1932), which established him as a formidable polemicist.
 He challenged the garden city movement, which sought to unite town and country, by insisting on their separate individual qualities.
 He finished the book in the family home in County Durham, an area which, with its contrasts between deprived coal mining areas and the fine architecture of the city of Durham, was a lifelong inspiration to him.
 As a consultant, he advised on the protection of the city from development that would compromise its environmental quality.

 Sharp loved the urban architecture of Renaissance and medieval towns.
 He thought the man-made landscape of England the most beautiful in the world and the English village as the perfection of the village idea.
 His thoughts in this area were expressed in English Panorama (1936), written after an unplanned move into the University of Durham's architectural department in Newcastle.
 Here also he edited the Shell Guide to Northumberland and Durham (1937) and wrote his celebrated Town Planning (1940), a Pelican Book that sold 250,000 copies.